-5.150.
-Authorities are required to provide to the external auditor certain supporting documentation for the accounting statements in section 2 of the annual return.
+- 5.158.
+Authorities are required to provide to the external auditor certain supporting documentation for the accounting statements in section 2 of the Annual Governance and Accountability Return (AGAR), where Part 3 of the AGAR is subject to review by the external auditor.
 These documents are the year-end bank reconciliation and an explanation of significant variances.
 These are minimum requirements and the auditor may ask for other information which the authority should provide.
-However, authorities should only send to the auditor the information that has been specifically requested.
+However, authorities should only send to the auditor the information that has been specifically requested. - 5.158a.
+Where an authority meets the criteria and wishes to certify itself exempt from a limited assurance review, it needs to submit a copy of the exemption certificate to the external auditor.